SkyTemple/eos-move-effects/doc/dunlib_doc.md

 ### r0: Success = RandomChanceU(r0: User, r1: Chance)

 Chance is a chance between 0 and 100.
+A 0 Chance is considered as a sure success.

 Success returns 0 if it doesn't pass the chance or any other value if it passes.